Fool’s Gold: A Reflection on Religious Bureaucracy

 Be a Lamp Unto Yourself

-The residents who cooked and served every day, some for over a year, were told publicly they’d need to leave because the summer electricity bill was expensive, while new donors were already being welcomed to take their rooms.
 I watched trash in plastic bags burned in the open air on a campus meant to embody care for all beings and the planet.
 I heard monks describe an enlightenment factory temple that could turn out awakened beings by the tens of thousands.

 I share these stories only to say that a good system can be built into a poor institution, and that renunciation without love just relocates suffering instead of ending it.
 Fear can run a place for a long time before anyone names it as fear.
 The Buddha’s last instruction, on his own deathbed, was to be a lamp unto yourself, not because teachers and institutions don’t matter, but because they were never meant to be where your refuge finally rests.
 He also gave us the raft: something to carry you across the river, not something to keep hauling on your back once you’ve reached the other shore.
 A tradition, a monastery, a robe, these are the raft.
 They are not the far shore.